LilDonkeyVert/LilDonkeyVert/README.md

-- 👋 Hi, I’m @LilDonkeyVert.
+- 👋 Ni aje buda, I’m @LilDonkeyVert.
 - 👀 I’m interested in changa.
 - 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on nothing leave me alone!
+- 💞️ I’m not really looking to collaborate on anything!
-- 📫 How to reach me NEVER!!!
+- 📫 You reach me ted.atera2003@gmail.com!!!

 Thank you for visiting my repository, have a great day.
 Drink lots of changa.